 What is Portfolio Management?

-involves setting priorities based on the business leadership’s agreed-on objectives, and then choosing programs and projects to undertake based on what will provide optimal business value, the level of risk involved, and available resources.
+Portfolio management involves setting priorities based on the business leadership’s agreed-on objectives, and then choosing programs and projects to undertake based on what will provide optimal business value, the level of risk involved, and available resources.
 According to project manager Bob Buttrick, while project management is about executing projects right, portfolio management is about executing the right projects.
 In Agile portfolio management, it's all about leaning into Agile principles and values to organize and plan for programs and projects within the portfolio.

 What is Program Management?